dbunibas/BART/README.md

 BART (Benchmarking Algorithms for data Repairing and Translation) is an error-generation tool for data cleaning applications.
 Its purpose is to introduce errors into clean databases for the purpose of benchmarking data-repairing algorithms.
 It provides users with the highest possible level of control over the error-generation process, and at the same time scales nicely to large databases.
 This is far from trivial, since, as we show in our technical papers, the error-generation problem is surprisingly challenging, and in fact, NP-complete.
 To scale to millions of tuples, the system relies on several non-trivial optimizations, including a new symmetry property of data quality constraints.

-Additional material about the project can be found at the following address: http://db.unibas.it/projects/bart/
+Additional material about the project (papers and example datasets) can be found at the following address: http://db.unibas.it/projects/bart/

+---

+### How to run an EGTask
+Execute script `./run <egtask.xml>`, for example `./run.sh misc/resources/employees/employees-dbms-2k-egtask.xml`

+---

 ### How to import project in NetBeans ####
 1. In NetBeans, File -> Open projects... and select the project folder